MakeSchool-Tutorials/job-search-navigator/P01-Emotions-Of-The-Job-Search/content.md

 **Self-Affirmation**

 “Lauren may have made a mistake, but it doesn’t define her!
 She’s brave and knows how to pick herself back up.”

+## Imposter Syndrome

+Closely related to the inner critic is imposter syndrome.
+Have you ever found yourself feeling like you didn't belong?
+Or have said the following to yourself:

+- “I can’t”
+- “I can’t motivate myself”
+- “Everyone is a faster learner than me”
+- “I’m too slow”
+- “I’m not good enough”
+- “I don’t belong here”

+If you've ever felt this way, know you're not alone!
+And we have a great guide to help you with ways to combat this feeling:

+> [action]
+>
+> Review the [Imposter Syndrome Tool](https://docs.google.com/document/d/1wpyccyqT80ABFgjPwlMIHZSepRqH_-MR8Hu2KXQhDv4/edit?usp=sharing), and write down 2 strategies you're going to use to help combat imposter syndrome!

 # Dealing with rejection